-As a photography major, I’m naturally drawn to the photographic works in the Collection.
-I never tire of exploring three photographs from Joyce Tenneson’s Transformations series currently on view in Reverberations: Exploring Movement in the Collection.
+As a photographer, I am most naturally drawn to the photographic works in the Museum’s Collection.
+I never tire of exploring the three photographs from Joyce Tenneson’s Transformations series which are currently on view in Reverberations: Exploring Movement in the Collection.

-Her pose looks temporary, as though she’s taking a quiet moment to herself as the music plays on.
+Her pose looks temporary, as though she is taking a quiet moment to herself as the music plays on.
 We often associate the fetal position with comfort, safety, and sadness or stress, but her tranquil positioning suggests a lighter moment of pause and contemplation.
-The curves of the gourd in her hand mirror the curves and shape of her body, while the soft glow of the light highlights the curve of her back.
-I love that there is nothing particular within this frame that holds my attention, but that my eyes wander in a relaxed fashion along the lines.
+The curves of the gourd in her hand mirror the curves and shape of her body, while the soft glow of the light highlights the arch of her back.
+I love that there is nothing particular within this frame that holds my attention, but that my eyes wander in a relaxed fashion along the delicate lines.

 This photograph leaves me wondering what the model may be thinking as she rests and what her next move may be after the moment passes.
 What music do you think is playing in the background?
-What’s her next move?
+What is her next move?

-This work and two other photographs from Tenneson’s Transformations series are currently on display through January 4, 2021 in Reverberations: Exploring Movement in the Collection located in the Appleby Foundation Exhibition Hall on the first floor.
+Three photographs from Tenneson’s Transformations series are currently on display in Reverberations: Exploring Movement in the Collection, located in the Appleby Foundation Exhibition Hall on the first level, through January 4, 2021.